Mount Sinai Health Information Exchange (HIE)

 The Mount Sinai Health Information Exchange (HIE) extends our commitment to patient safety and quality of care by working with our providers to share accurate data between disparate systems.
-Mount Sinai Connect supports enterprise wide data integration so that Mount Sinai provider can access one record for every patient.
+Mount Sinai Connect supports enterprise wide data integration so that Mount Sinai providers can access one record for every patient.

 What is Health Information Exchange (HIE)?